tzickel/justredis/README.md

 A Redis client for Python

+The regular synchronous version works on Python 3.5+, the asynchronous version requires Python 3.6+.

 Please note that this project is currently alpha quality and the API is not finalized.
 Please provide feedback if you think the API is convenient enough or not.
 A permissive license will be chosen once the API will be more mature for wide spread consumption.

 ## [Why](https://xkcd.com/927/) ?